 - Inventions and Techniques - any new way of doing something - whether it be a new algorithm or new technical implementation would remain the property of Cantilever.

 - Payment Terms - our contract template (Section 6) stipulates that invoices should be payable within seven days for intermediary invoices and thirty days for the final payment of a project.
 Where possible, we should negotiate the SHORTEST payment period possible that a client will agree to.
 For larger corporate clients, some request 30 days, but we should try to get as close to the original template amount of 7 days as possible.

 - Consultant's Right to Authorship Credit - We have a clause (Section 8) that allows us to display the work we are doing for the client in our portfolio, on social media, and other 3rd party portfolio websites.
 This is an important aspect that we should try to maintain this clause in either our own template or add it to the client's template unless there is a pressing need from the client to not allow this.

 A SOW can only be written if a Master Service Agreement (MSA) is in place.
 An MSA is a general contract that governs the terms of the business relationship between the client and Cantilever, without specifying the details for any given project.

 When a project is handed off from Sales to Production, the SOW should be the primary artifact discussed and analyzed by our group to ensure a smooth handoff.
 The paperwork should be migrated into the Basecamp project at the start of the project.
-If anything about the paperwork is unclear, the DRI/PM must ask for clarification from Sales at the start of the project.
-The DRI is responsible for understanding the full scope of the arrangement between Cantilever and the client.
+If anything about the paperwork is unclear, the Strategist must ask for clarification from Sales at the start of the project.
+Both the Strategist and the PM are responsible for understanding the full scope of the arrangement between Cantilever and the client.
 Our scopes are often complex, arising from a careful collaboration between us and the client during the sales process.
-The DRI must be 100% in tune with the commitments we and the client have made in order to ensure the project goes off without a hitch.
+The Strategist and PM must be 100% in tune with the commitments we and the client have made in order to ensure the project goes off without a hitch.